x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 - Round trip latency requirements may not be the most stringent network bandwidth and latency requirement for a multi-datacenter configuration.
 You must evaluate the total network load, which includes client access, Active Directory, transport, continuous replication, and other application traffic, to determine the necessary network requirements for your environment.

 - DAG networks support Internet Protocol version 4 (IPv4) and IPv6.
 IPv6 is supported only when IPv4 is also used; a pure IPv6 environment isn't supported.
 Using IPv6 addresses and IP address ranges is supported only when both IPv6 and IPv4 are enabled on that computer, and the network supports both IP address versions.
-If Exchange 2016 is deployed in this configuration, all server roles can send data to and receive data from devices, servers, and clients that use IPv6 addresses.
+If Exchange Server is deployed in this configuration, all server roles can send data to and receive data from devices, servers, and clients that use IPv6 addresses.

 - Automatic Private IP Addressing (APIPA) is a feature of Windows that automatically assigns IP addresses when no Dynamic Host Configuration Protocol (DHCP) server is available on the network.
-APIPA addresses (including manually assigned addresses from the APIPA address range) aren't supported for use by DAGs or by Exchange 2016.
+APIPA addresses (including manually assigned addresses from the APIPA address range) aren't supported for use by DAGs or by Exchange Server.

 ### DAG name and IP address requirements